SithHades/schedule-bidding/frontend/README.md

 1. Check that your backend is running on `http://localhost:3001`
 2. Verify the `.env.local` file exists and has correct values
 3. Ensure your backend login endpoint returns the expected user object format

+### Shift Calendar Not Loading

+1. Verify your backend has the `/shifts` endpoint implemented
+2. Check that the shift data format matches the expected interface
+3. Ensure the Authorization header is correctly formatted
+4. Check browser network tab for API response errors

+### Pin/Unpin Not Working

+1. Verify the `/pins` POST and DELETE endpoints are implemented
+2. Check that the user ID is correctly passed in requests
+3. Ensure proper authorization headers are sent
+4. Verify the backend returns appropriate status codes

+### Window Selector Issues

+1. Check that the `/shift-windows` endpoint is available
+2. Verify the window data format matches the expected interface
+3. Ensure proper error handling for unavailable windows

 ### TypeScript Errors